Midsayap–Marbel Road

-The Midsayap–Marbel Road, also known as Makar–Dulawan–Midsayap–Marbel Road is a 101-kilometer (63 mi), two-to-four lane highway that connects the provinces of North Cotabato, Maguindanao, Sultan Kudarat, and South Cotabato.
+The Midsayap–Marbel Road, also known as Makar–Dulawan–Midsayap–Marbel Road is a 101-kilometer (63 mi), two-to-four lane highway that connects the provinces of Cotabato, Maguindanao del Sur, Sultan Kudarat, and South Cotabato.
 It is classified as a national secondary highway for Mindanao.
-It lessens the travel time from North Cotabato to South Cotabato and Sultan Kudarat via Midsayap.
+It lessens the travel time from Cotabato to South Cotabato and Sultan Kudarat via Midsayap.

 The highway forms part of National Route 940 (N940) of the Philippine highway network.

 Route description

 Midsayap to Datu Saudi Ampatuan

 The northern section of N940 is at Midsayap that links to N75.
 It links Midsayap to municipalities of Datu Piang, Datu Salibo, and Datu Saudi Ampatuan at 29 km.
 At Datu Saudi Ampatuan, it links to an unnamed secondary highway which is the Salbu-Pagatin Highway.

 Datu Saudi Ampatuan to Tacurong

-The N940 links Datu Saudi Ampatuan to other municipalities in Maguindanao.
+The N940 links Datu Saudi Ampatuan to other municipalities in Maguindanao del Sur.
 It traverses Mamasapano, Rajah Buayan, and Sultan sa Barongis.
-The bridge that links Maguindanao and Sultan Kudarat is the Pinguiaman Bridge.
+The bridge that links Maguindanao del Sur and Sultan Kudarat is the Pinguiaman Bridge.
 It traverses the municipality of Lambayong and finally links up in Tacurong at 42 km.